We Spent No Money For An Entire Week. This Is How It Went.

 We wanted to tackle lifestyle inflation, to find out what our triggers are and how we can change our behaviour to save more cash.
 Here’s how it went.

 For example, I grab at least one, usually two, coffees from the downstairs café every single day.
 That’s $8 right there.
-Times 5? $40 bucks.
-I try to bring in lunch when I can, but I forget to do so an average of 2-3 times a week.
+Times five for each work day? $40 bucks each week.
+I try to bring in lunch when I can, but I forget to do so probably two or three times a week.
 Three $10 lunches a week? $30 bucks.
 Not to mention the occasional treat: $10 or so.
 The Sunday brunch: $25.
 The last minute items picked up from the grocery store because I didn’t plan my meals in advance: $30.

 I’m looking at $135 on completely avoidable purchases every single week. $135!
+If I do that every week of the year it adds up to $7020.
 No wonder I get to the end of the month scraping by on mere dollars, complaining that it’s been far too long since I’ve booked a holiday.
 I’m eating and drinking my way through potential savings.

 I’ve realised that my biggest expense is sheer disorganisation.
 I buy food and coffee so frequently because I don’t put aside time to prepare my own.
 At the beginning of the experiment, I thought I’d be wrapping up my no-spend week by splashing out on the consumer goods I missed.
 But I’m actually doing the opposite, seeing the numbers that show up on my bank app in a whole new light.
 I’ve been making a concerted effort to meal prep every Sunday so I have lunch for the week.
 I’m drinking more instant coffee, limiting myself to only one bought a day.
 I’m not buying any more frivolous treats.